-There are times, especially when it comes to competitive exams like the GMAT, when you could be so worried about performing well that you become far too nervous at the time of the exam.
+There are times, especially when it comes to competitive exams like the GMAT, when you experience high performance pressure that you become far too nervous.

 Trying to answer multiple choice questions while you’re nervous is a bigger challenge than most people will dare admit.
 You often end up clicking the wrong option simply because you’re in a tearing hurry to answer it well within time and move on to the next section.

 Unfortunately, since the GMAT is an adaptive test, you can’t afford to make many mistakes.
 You can’t know which questions carry more marks than the others, so there’s no way to know where you can afford to be reckless.
 In effect, that means you can never really be reckless at all.

 In a situation where you need to be alert and on top of your game the entire time, nervousness can really wreak havoc.

 If tension and nerves were responsible for your low score, you should retake the GMAT.

 iv.
 Insufficient Section Scores

 Did you look at your scorecard and think, “Okay this is not very bad, but I could have done better on Verbal”?